This webpage contains affiliate links. See more details here.

 Bologna food tours also reveal to you those hidden gems, trattorias and street food spots, that truly capture the essence of Bologna.
 Some explore the rest of the Emilia Romagna region - known as the foodie capital of the country for a reason.

-We have spent some time in Emilia Romagna's capital, tasting our way through the city and have done multiple Bologna food tours.
-On this page, we're only sharing the best food tours in Bologna, Italy, based on our own experience and our research.
-Here are our top picks for 2025!
+On this page, we’re sharing the best Bologna food tours we recommend based on our personal experiences and research.
+Check out our top picks for 2025!

 We always use Viator and GetYourGuide for booking food tours in Bologna!
 These websites are reliable and the booking can be made in just a few clicks.
 You can still cancel the tour up to 24 hours in advance!
 Or you can just reserve your spot now, without paying!